14 Ways to Fix an Android That Won't Connect to Wi-Fi (2026)

 Get tech news that matters delivered weekly.
 Join 50,000+ readers.

-Your Android phone won't connect to Wi-Fi, and you're just staring at that spinning icon wondering what went wrong.
-Don't worry, this is one of the most common issues on Android and it's almost always fixable.
-Whether you're on a Galaxy S26, Pixel 11, or any phone running Android 15 or 16, these fixes work across the board.
+Your Android phone won't connect to Wi-Fi, and you're stuck watching a spinning icon or a stubborn "Saved" label that never turns into a real connection.
+This is one of the most common Android problems, and it's almost always fixable without a trip to a repair shop.
+Whether you're on a Galaxy, a Pixel, or any phone running Android 14, 15, or 16, the 14 fixes below work across the board.

-Before you do anything else, try the two-second fix.
+Before anything else, try the two-second fix.
 Pull down your notification shade, tap the Wi-Fi icon to turn it off, wait about five seconds, then tap it back on.
-This forces your phone to re-scan and reconnect, and it solves the problem more often than you'd think.
+This forces your phone to re-scan and reconnect, and it solves the problem more often than you would expect.

 Click to expand

 If that didn't do it, restart your phone.
-Hold the power button (or power + volume up on newer Pixels and Galaxy phones), tap Restart, and give it a minute.
-A reboot clears out temporary software glitches that love to mess with your wireless connections.
+Hold the power button, or press power and volume up together on newer Pixel and Galaxy models, then tap Restart and give it a minute.
+A reboot clears the temporary software glitches that love to break wireless connections.

 Click to expand